JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 ![alt text](/blog_img/selfh/HomeLab/nextcloud-traefik-local.png)

+> If you want a photo centered selfhosted app, see [Immich](https://github.com/JAlcocerT/Home-Lab/tree/main/immich), which just released v2.0

 Make sure your router DHCP settings does not change the private ip of your homelab, or your cloudflare x traefik setup will be pointing to a wrong ip:

 ![alt text](/blog_img/selfh/HomeLab/dhcp-static-ip-4grouter.png)